-- for cancer, we only cover certain types of cancer and, for some types, we only cover them if they're of the required severity.
-A benefit won't be paid if you are diagnosed with cancer but it's not a type covered by our definition or, if it is covered, it is not of the required severity.
-For example, if you are diagnosed with a benign cancer you won't be paid a benefit. - for heart attack, we only cover a heart attack if it's of the required severity.
-A benefit won't be paid if you are diagnosed with a heart attack but it is not of the required severity set out in our definition.
+- for cancer, we only cover certain types of cancer and, for some types, we only cover them if they're sufficiently serious.
+For example, if you're diagnosed with a non-melanoma skin cancer that hasn't spread to another part of the body, you won't be paid a benefit. - for heart attack, we only cover heart attacks that are severe and meet the criteria outlined in our definition.
+For example, if you suffer a heart attack but the cardiac biomarkers are not within the required range you won't be paid a benefit.